Canva PDF Editor review

 Tools line the left-hand panel.
 It’s here where you can select a new template, find new elements (in the PDF realm, this is mostly stock photos and vector graphics), upload your own media, and tweak background colors for all or individual pages.

 Head down to the Apps category and you’ll find a host of useful extras.
 Want to connect your Google Drive or YouTube channel to the platform?
 This is where you’ll do it.
-It’s also where you can import media files from the likes of Box, Dropbox, and Google Photos
+It’s also where you can import media files from the likes of Box, Dropbox, and Google Photos.

 Elsewhere, you’ll find a basic, but fun drawing tool that lets you - what else? - draw on your PDF files like it’s Microsoft Paint.

 Notably, the section includes a QR code creator - the comeback kid of the tech world.
 Just add your URL and hit Generate QR Code.
-However, just like everything else in Canva, these are customizable, with options to change both background and foreground colors to fit your brand and your PDF design.
+Just like everything else in Canva, these are customizable, with options to change both background and foreground colors to fit your brand and your PDF design.

 Ultimately, the Apps category is pretty vast, and we recommend exploring it top to toe to find tools that’ll fit your workflow.